bloominstituteoftechnology/DevOps-Deployment/README.md

 8. Hosting servers in different physical locations in order to improve performance and fault tolerance
 9. Splitting up data in different locations to improve performance and fault tolerance

-### Different servers for different jobs

-1. Front end server
-2. Database server
-3. Authentication server
-4. Micro services
-5. Integration server

-### Version control

-Every piece of software is running a specific version.
-Version numbers actually reference a specific container configuration and a specific git commit version.

-### Automatic Deployment

-Whenever you push to a specific Git branch, your integration server receives a Git Hook, requesting that the repository be built, tested, and deployed.

-### Quality Assurance

 # Sprint:

-Devops Lecture:

 Topics: